nagydani/seedling/sprout/README.md

 numeric literal 10000 in the current base of sixteen would place zero on the data stack, if the cell size is sixteen bits.

+Floating point literals begin with an optional `-` (minus sign) for negative values followed by a sequence of digits interspersed with optional underscores similarly to integer literals, but it must contain a fractional dot anywhere between before the first digit and after the last digit of the sequence.
+The sequence is optionally followed by the letter `e` or `E` and an integer literal indicating a multiplier of the current base raised to an integer power.

+Floating point literals place a fixed number of cells (the actual number is architecture-dependent but is typically one or two) on the data stack, representing the floating-point value of the literal.

 The words `hex` and `decimal` change the current base to sixteen and ten, respectively.